If a picture speaks a thousand words, we’re gonna need a bigger boat…

 Selfies… pictures of food… more selfies.

-We’ve become used to sharing all kinds of mundane images.
+We’ve become used to sharing all kinds of every-day images.

-But what about that photo of your Grandpa on a first date with a lady who would one day become your Grandma?
+But what about that photo of your Granddad on a first date?
+With a lady who would one day become your Grandma?